Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Introduction

+All three decompositions~\eqref{eq:intro-L-decom} are power balances, split into purely dissipative and purely non-dissipative powers in a physically consistent way.
+From a mathematical perspective, this generalises ideas from dissipative systems to a larger class of systems which include non-dissipative effects.
+For dissipative systems ($\Fasy(\rho)\equiv0$) these decompositions coincide with the variational formulation of a gradient flow (see Section~\ref{subsubsec:intro-diss}).
+However, our abstract theory only requires a suitably convex cost $\L$ and quasipotential $\V$ for the decompositions (and therefore the corresponding variational ideas) to hold.
+Lyapunov functions, Fisher informations and dissipation potentials are central ingredients in gradient-flow theory and often difficult to discern in non-dissipative systems (for instance the laws of non-reversible Markov processes).
+This work provides \emph{explicit} formulae for these objects in terms of the cost and the quasipotential.

+For the zero-cost dynamics~\eqref{eq:coupled ev eq}, our results imply that the three powers $\langle F,j\rangle, \langle F^\asym,j\rangle$ and $\langle F^\asym,j\rangle$ are always non-positive, and in particular that $\V$ is a Lyapunov functional with an \emph{explicit} expression for its decay (rather than merely an upper bound).

+By contrast, the decay~\eqref{eq::intro QP decay} of the quasipotential $\V$ is \emph{bounded} by a FIR inequality, which connect the cost to the quasipotential and Fisher information.
+These inequalities are crucial in studying singular limits in non-dissipative systems, for instance to prove compactness of densities and fluxes in suitable topologies.
+However they are only available in a limited setting.
+It turns out that since the modified cost functions $\L_\CoF$ in~\eqref{eq:intro-L-decom} are non-negative, the FIR inequalities naturally arise from these decompositions and therefore we provide a \emph{universal} recipe to arrive at such inequalities.
+In fact, the decompositions~\eqref{eq:intro-L-decom} explicitly characterise the gap in the FIR inequalities.
+For more details see Section~\ref{subsubsec:FIR-intro}.

+The aforementioned gap in the inequalities corresponds to the $\L_{\CoF}$ on the right-hand side of~\eqref{eq:intro-L-decom}.
+This new term exactly characterises the effects of non-dissipative effects in the variational structure and the corresponding macroscopic evolution.
+This is especially revealing for jump processes where we find that purely non-dissipative systems ($\Fsy(\rho)\equiv0$) correspond to Hamiltonian-type structures.

+From a physical standpoint, the decompositions~\eqref{eq:intro-L-decom} can be interpreted as a novel combination of gradient flows and Hamiltonian systems, in a similar spirit to GENERIC (see Section~\ref{subsubsec:GENERIC}).
+However, we stress that all of our examples -- apart from the lattice gas model -- \emph{cannot} be cast into the GENERIC framework.
+This work also provides a framework to study physically relevant `open-boundary' jump-process systems (see a recent application in~\cite{RengerSharma22}).

+Finally these decompositions also have numerical implications since numerical schemes inspired by gradient-flow structures of evolution equations have gained importance~\cite{CarrilloChertockHuang15} in recent years.
+Numerical schemes often add artificial non-reversibility to speed-up convergence to equilibrium, but their analysis is tricky except in special situations~\cite{LelievreNierPavliotis13}.
+The decompositions~\eqref{eq:intro-L-decom} explicitly characterise the role of Fisher informations and antisymmetric forces and a natural goal would be to optimise this force to speed up convergence.

-\iparagraph{Applications.} Above we discussed the abstract framework and results derived from it -- and this is purely macroscopic in that we do not require any connection to particle systems and large deviations.
+\iparagraph{Examples.} Above we discussed the abstract framework and theory derived from it; this theory is purely macroscopic in that we do not require any connection to particle systems and large deviations.
 In the latter part of this paper we apply this abstract theory to several microscopic particle systems.